-Map "M2/CT2 - Salamanca" shows the FLT Main/North Country/Conservation trail in Cattaraugus County from ASP Route 2 ramp to I86 to NY Route 353 & Stone Chimney Rd..
+Map "M2/CT2 - Salamanca" shows the track of the FLT Main Trail, North Country National Scenic Trail, and Conservation Branch Trail in Cattaraugus County from ASP Route 2 ramp to I86 to NY Route 353 & Stone Chimney Rd..
+View on Interactive Map.

 Revised on: Nov 11, 2021 Check trail conditions for this map.